LPN and LVN Career Information

-The next logical question about LPN training is "How long is an LPN program?"
+The next logical question about LVN and LPN training is "How long is an LPN program?"
 The average training duration for an LPN certificate or diploma program is one year.
 However, degree programs can take up to two years to complete.

 within a classroom, followed by onsite laboratory training with industry-related

 equipment.
 Most LPN and LVN programs end with some form of

 real-life training, such as an externship or clinical within an actual medical setting.
 Some of the most common settings for practical experience include hospitals, health clinics, and physicians' offices.

 The cost of LPN school depends entirely on the type and location of school you decide to attend and the program level you choose.
 That being said, the average on-campus diploma program will generally cost a few thousand dollars per semester.
 Degree programs tend to be around $5,000 or more per semester.